 By default, the weekend constitutes Saturday and Sunday.
 To override this default setting, do the following:

 - Edit the eg_report.ini file in the <EG_INSTALL_DIR>\manager\config directory.

 - In the [ Mail_Exchange] section of the file, the EXCLUDE_WEEKEND parameter is set to Saturday,Sunday by default.
 You can modify this by setting the EXCLUDE_WEEKEND parameter to a comma-separated list of other days of the week - say Friday,Saturday.

 - Save the file after making the required changes.

-- Specify the start time and end time for report generation against the Time period field (See ).
+- Specify the start time and end time for report generation against the Time period field (see Figure 2).

 In large environments, reports generated using months of data can take a long time to complete.
 Administrators now have the option of generating reports on-line or in the background.
 When a report is scheduled for background generation, administrators can proceed with their other monitoring, diagnosis, and reporting tasks, while the eG manager is processing the report.
 This saves the administrator valuable time.
 To schedule background processing of a report, you can either select the Background Save - PDF option from the Report Generation list.
 In this case, a Report Name text box will appear, where you would have to provide the name with which the report is to be saved in the background.
 To process reports in the foreground, select the Foreground Generation - HTML option from this list.

 - The Report Generation list will appear only if the EnableBackgroundReport flag in the [BACKGROUND_PROCESS] section of the eg_report.ini file (in the [EG_INSTALL_DIR]\manager\config directory) is set to Yes.